 The best ramen in Toronto is sure to satisfy cravings for complex broths and chewy noodles.
 The Japanese comfort food has been instantly embraced in Hogtown, and with it we've seen a surge of eateries imported straight from Japan and more still finding such success that they can't seem to open new locations fast enough.

 Here is the list of the restaurants that make the best ramen in Toronto.

-Five locations and counting have made this ramen purveyor a household name from the downtown core to Markham.
+With a number of Toronto locations this ramen purveyor is a household name.
 The menu guides patrons through the process of building their own perfect bowl starting with a choice of pork or chicken broth, seasonings (shoyu, miso, or spicy garlic), thin or thick noodles, meaty toppings (pork belly, pork shoulder, or chicken), and finally extras like nori, seasoned egg, sweet corn and jalapeno paste.
-More »

 Over a dozen types of ramen are available on College Street at Ramen Isshin.
 Signature offerings include shio broths served with freshly ground sesame, ultra spicy miso soups, and an ample selection vegetarian versions.
 The Red Dragon ($14.90) is my personal fave, it starts with a red miso broth that packs the heat of chilli sauce and spices and each bowl is loaded with twisty noodles and topped with pork belly cha shu and soft boiled marinated egg.

 Get your noodle fix at the Toronto branch of this famed New York restaurant found at the base of the Shangrila-La Hotel on University.
 The namesake Momofuku Ramen ($16) features pork belly and pork shoulder with narutomaki (fish cake) and a runny egg, while the Smoked Chicken Ramen ($15) is finished with toasted miso, menma (fermented bamboo shoots), scallions and egg.